-Penjikent - Ancient Settlement
+Penjikent Ancient Settlement, Tajikistan

 In the suburb of modern Penjikent the tourists can see the true picture from the past: the medieval citadel surrounded by dwelling buildings with wall paintings; near the ancient settlement center stands the necropolis.
 The local residents call this place "Kainar" which is also the name of the nearby water spring.